Automattic/Document-Feedback/readme.txt

 If you'd like to check out the code and contribute, [join us on GitHub](https://github.com/Automattic/Document-Feedback).
 Pull requests are more than welcome!

 == Installation ==

+Here's the low-down on how you can get up and running:

 1. Upload the `document-feedback` folder to your plugins directory (e.g. `/wp-content/plugins/`).
 2. Activate the plugin through the 'Plugins' menu in WordPress.